United Nations Convention against Cybercrime: Background and process

 As internet-enabled devices have proliferated, the transnational nature of cybercrime has posed challenges to national police and security agencies.
 Countries differ widely in how they investigate, enforce, and legislate against cybercrime.
 In the early 2000s, the Council of Europe established the first international treaty to address internet and computer crime, the Budapest Convention, effectively harmonizing national laws, improving investigative techniques, and increasing cooperation among nations.
-It went into force in July 2004, and has been ratified by 78 states, including several from outside of Europe, as of 2025.
+It went into force in July 2004, and has been ratified by 81 states, including several from outside of Europe, as of 2025.

 The UN cybercrime convention was first proposed in 2017 by Russia, which had long objected to the Budapest Convention, viewing it as a threat to its internet sovereignty and control.
-In 2019, it was passed by the General Assembly as Resolution 74/247, with 88 votes in favor, 58 against, and 34 abstaining.
+In 2019, Russia introduced it to the General Assembly, which passed it as Resolution 74/247, with 88 votes in favor, 58 against, and 34 abstaining.
 The vote took place amid opposition by the European Union, United States, and allies who were satisfied with the Budapest Convention and viewed Russia's proposal as an effort to shore up its censorship and surveillance capacities with obligatory international cooperation.

 The resolution created what became the Ad Hoc Committee to Elaborate a Comprehensive International Convention on Countering the Use of Information and Communications Technologies for Criminal Purposes, starting the drafting and negotiation process.
 The committee met several times between 2021 and 2024, with support from the United Nations Office on Drugs and Crime, producing and approving a draft General Assembly resolution in August 2024.
 During the negotiation process, Iran repeatedly requested votes to remove the language "nothing in this Convention shall be interpreted as permitting suppression of human rights or fundamental freedoms", the removal of which was then supported by Russia, India, Sudan, Venezuela, Syria, North Korea, Libya, and 16 other states, but ultimately failed.
-Class-based human rights protections were weakened during negotiations, and challenged by Iran and Russia until a group of member states declared they would not support and additional changes.
+Class-based human rights protections were weakened during negotiations until a group of member states declared they would not support any additional changes.

 The resolution was adopted by the General Assembly in December 2024.
 The full title is United Nations Convention against Cybercrime; Strengthening International Cooperation for Combating Certain Crimes Committed by Means of Information and Communications Technology Systems and for the Sharing of Evidence in Electronic Form of Serious Crimes.

-A signing ceremony is planned for October 2025, after which member states will decide internally whether to ratify it or otherwise consent to be bound by it.
-Individual countries' process for ratification, accession, approval, or adoption vary.
-The heads of state or government in some may simply decide to approve or adopt, while others may need to work with their legislatures.
-The convention will be in force after forty member states consent to be bound by it through ratification, accession, approval, or adoption.
+The signing ceremony and high-level conference was held in October 2025 in Hanoi, Vietnam.
+It is the first treaty to be signed in Vietnam and the first to be named after a Vietnamese location.
+According to Reuters, the choice to host it in Vietnam was controversial given human rights concerns expressed over the convention and Vietnam's record on human rights issues.
+The convention will be in force after 40 member states consent to be bound by it through ratification, accession, approval, or adoption.
+As of May 2026, there are 76 signatories, which indicates an intent to ratify, but only three ratifications: Qatar, Azerbaijan, and Vietnam.